jusjag/CodeFirstGirls_Formula1/README.md

 ![alt text](https://github.com/jusjag/CodeFirstGirls_Formula1/blob/main/Project_Screenshots/5.Procedure-output.jpg)

 ## Step 6: Function - has the driver finished the race?<br>
+This function gives information based on the status column, to include not only "finished" status, but also the "+ <number> Laps".<br><br>
 ```SQL
 # FUNCTION: checking if the driver has finished the race
 # Note: Status "+ _Laps" also means that the driver finished.